Ramigiusz/SOC-Automation-Project/README.md

 - At least 4 GB of RAM.
 - 2 CPUs.
 - 50 GB of storage.
-This configuration should ensure that the machine runs smoothly.
+This configuration should ensure that the machine runs smoothly, but consider your host PC capabilities.

 ![image](https://github.com/user-attachments/assets/2f96a6c8-d1ed-41ea-984f-91790db64f3a)